onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide.md

 Here, we used Docker images for CVAT to create the Workspaces and exposed few ports for CVAT's use.

+## Creating super user

+CVAT requires super user permission to perform certain tasks.
+Onepanel automatically creates a superuser when you execute CVAT workflow.
+You can set `username` and `password` via environment variables shown below.
+If you don't specify those variables, the default `username` and `password` will be `onepaneladmin`

 ## Setting up environment variables

 In order to use several features of CVAT such as training an annotaiton model we need to set some environment variables.
 You can easily set environment variables by clicking Settings button on top nav bar.
 This will open up a settings page, where you can set environment variables.
 Following is an example of setting an environment variable.